 The council currently operates a weekly collection service for garden waste and food waste from all of the borough’s street level properties.
 Collecting this waste separately helps reduce the impact it would otherwise have on the environment.

-From 1 June 2019, the council introduced a subscription fee of £25 for weekly collection of garden waste.
-Food waste collections will continue to be provided as they are now with no charge made at all.
+There is a subscription fee of £60 per year for weekly collection of garden waste.
+Food waste collections are provided with no charge made at all.

-Why is the council introducing charges for collecting my garden waste?
+Why did the council introduce charges for collecting my garden waste?